Red wolf: History

-Under pressure from conservation groups, the US Fish and Wildlife Service resumed reintroductions and increased protection.
-Reintroductions resumed in 2021.
+Under pressure from conservation groups, the US Fish and Wildlife Service resumed reintroductions in 2021 and increased protection.
 In 2022, the first wild litter was born since 2018.
 As of 2023, there are between 15 and 17 wild red wolves in ARNWR.

 Description and behavior

 The red wolf's appearance is typical of the genus Canis, and is generally intermediate in size between the coyote and gray wolf, though some specimens may overlap in size with small gray wolves.
 A study of Canis morphometrics conducted in eastern North Carolina reported that red wolves are morphometrically distinct from coyotes and hybrids.
-Adults measure 136–160 cm (53.5–63 in) in length, their weight ranges from 20–39 kg (44-85 lbs) with males averaging 29 kg (64 lbs) and females 25 kg (55 lbs).
+Adults measure 136–165 cm (53.5–65 in) in length, comprising a tail of about 37 cm (14.6 in).
+Their weight ranges from 20 to 39 kg (44–85 lbs) with males averaging 29 kg (64 lbs) and females 25 kg (55 lbs).
 Its pelage is typically more reddish and sparsely furred than the coyote's and gray wolf's, though melanistic individuals do occur.
 Its fur is generally tawny to grayish in color, with light markings around the lips and eyes.
 The red wolf has been compared by some authors to the greyhound in general form, owing to its relatively long and slender limbs.
 The ears are also proportionately larger than the coyote's and gray wolf's.
 The skull is typically narrow, with a long and slender rostrum, a small braincase and a well developed sagittal crest.
 Its cerebellum is unlike that of other Canis species, being closer in form to that of canids of the Vulpes and Urocyon genera, thus indicating that the red wolf is one of the more plesiomorphic members of its genus.